websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/using-an-osgi-service.md

 1. Open the [Gogo Shell](/using-the-gogo-shell/using-the-gogo-shell.md).

-1. In the command field, use the `j1h1:greet` command to send a greeting.
+1. In the Gogo Shell command field, enter a `j1h1:greet` command to generate a greeting.

     ```groovy
     j1h1:greet "Captain Kirk"